 4-7 pers. – 1090 Euro per person in twin/dbl room;

-The price includes: transfers from/to Sofia airport and private transfers throughout the tour; an English-speaking guide; accommodation and boarding as mentioned; entry fees; VAT and all local taxes
+The price includes: transfers from/to Sofia airport and private transfers throughout the tour; an English-speaking guide; accommodation on a BB basis in a 3-star hotel; entry fees; VAT and all local taxes

 The price does not include: tips, other meals, alcoholic drinks and personal expenses